inquam/MazeSolver/README.md

 Simple maze solver implemented in Python.
 Created as part of speedrunning a one free month on boot.dev.

-You can also set the window size and size of the maze in `main` along with the graphical size of cells by altering `WALL_LENGTH` in `cell.py`.

 ### Usage
 ```